flmnh-vertnet/herpetology/README.md

 herpetology
 ===========

-Issue tracking for FLMNH Herpetology data in the VertNet portal (portal.vertnet.org).
+Issue tracking for UF Herpetology data in the VertNet portal (portal.vertnet.org).